Veron1234567898/kahoot-cheat/kahoot_auto_answer/README.md

 - Extracts question and answer text using OCR.
 - Uses Google Gemini AI to predict the correct answer.
 - Automatically clicks the predicted answer on the screen.
+- Terminal version for command-line usage.
-- GUI interface to input API key, start/stop the solver, and view real-time logs.
+- GUI interface (in progress) to input API key, start/stop the solver, and view real-time logs.

 ## Requirements